corrode/tarnish/README.md

             println!("FFI call succeeded: {:?}", output);
         }
         Err(e) => {
-            // If the C code segfaulted, we'll see an error here
+            // If the C code segfaulted, we get an error here,
-            // but our parent process is still running eprintln!("Worker crashed or returned error: {}", e);
+            // but the parent process is still running eprintln!("Worker crashed or returned error: {}", e);
         }
     }